KazDragon/terminalpp/README.md

     cmake --build .
     sudo cmake --install .

-# Installation - Conan

-You can also use [the Conan Package Manager](https://conan.io/) to install Terminal++ and its dependencies.

-See [the tprint example](examples/tprint) for a minimalistic project that describes this setup.

 # Features / Roadmap

 1. [x] A utility for creating strings with embedded ANSI attributes